smartgic/docker-mycroft/README.md

 ### Pairing

-If your audio is configured correctly, you should hear your Mycroft instance giving you a pairing code that you should use at [https://home.mycroft.ai](https://home.mycroft.ai)
+If your audio is configured correctly, you should hear your Mycroft instance giving you a pairing code that you should use at [https://home.mycroft.ai](https://home.mycroft.ai).

-If you don't have audio set up, you can see the pairing code by examining the logs:
+If you don't have audio set up, you can retrieve the pairing code from logs `mycroft_skills` container:

 ```bash
 $ sudo docker logs -f mycroft_skills | grep -i "pairing code:"